Only One (BoA album): Background and release

+Development and composition

+The Korea Times noted that the record served as "a departure from the sleek, fast-paced and beat-heavy dance music she has become synonymous with", particularly from her previous albums BoA (2009), Identity (2010) and Hurricane Venus (2010).
+BoA elaborated that the creative process behind the record was to produce a relaxing and "comforting" album that could resonate with the general public, even if they were not necessarily fans of her.
+She acknowledged that even though electronic music styles remained trendy at the time, her personal preference for Only One nonetheless leaned towards a more "relaxed" and easygoing aesthetic.
+Although the album did not contain large amounts of electronic elements, BoA intended to craft the album's composition to appeal to those who still appreciated her electronic style, similar to what she showcased in Hurricane Venus.

+Commercial performance

 The title track "Only One" was released digitally on July 22, 2012.
-It entered the K-pop Billboard Hot 100 at number 12 and peaked at number 2 on its fourth week.
+It entered the Billboard K-pop Hot 100 at number 12 and peaked at number 2 on its fourth week.
 It remained in the top 3 for four weeks.
 It stayed in the top of the Gaon charts for weeks, and has sold about 2 million singles as of October.
 The physical album was released on July 25, 2012, and sold over 28,000 copies on its first six days of release.
 Since August 2012, the album has sold more than 34,000 copies in total.
 The album also got more than 934,059 digital downloads according to Gaon Chart.
 The album is her best selling Korean album so far with the combination of digital and physical sales.